 Structured quality and due diligence checks

-To guarantee the greatest possible safety for our customers, C&A also performs random due diligence checks on products to ensure they meet our expectations.
+To provide the greatest possible safety for our customers, C&A also performs random due diligence checks on products to ensure they meet our expectations.

-Globally, we eliminated two per- and poly-fluorochemicals (PFCs) from all products, having created a way to test for PFCs in our products.
-Garment manufacturers apply PFCs to garments to repel liquids and stains.
-However, research by organisations like the US Environmental Protection Agency has indicated a link between PFCs and damage to human health and wildlife.
+Garment manufacturers apply poly-fluorinated compounds (PFCs) to garments to repel liquids and stains.
+However, research by organisations like the U.S. Environmental Protection Agency has indicated a link between PFCs and damage to human health and wildlife.
+Globally, we eliminated PFCs from all products as of 2015.

 Towards zero discharge of hazardous chemicals

-The C&A Chemical Policy also contains the Zero Discharge of Hazardous Chemicals (ZDHC)'s Manufacturing Restricted Substances List (MRSL) which focuses on the elimination of hazardous chemicals in the supply chain.
-ZDHC is one of our 2020 goals, it's a multi-stakeholder initiative for which C&A is a founding member, and we plan to rapidly scale our efforts.
+The C&A Chemical Policy also contains the Zero Discharge of Hazardous Chemicals (ZDHC) Manufacturing Restricted Substances List (MRSL), which focuses on the elimination of hazardous chemicals in the supply chain.
+C&A is a founding member of ZDHC, a coalition of 23 global brands and retailers with a shared commitment to zero discharge of hazardous chemicals in their supply chains.

 We don’t use a lot of leather in our products.
 But when we do, we want to make sure it is produced responsibly.
 One way we do this is by striving to buy leather for our clothing that is chrome-free tanned.